 Recommended Reading: Good Neighbors

 Get ready to read!
-Here is a list of recommended books that address our Action Book Club theme: Good Neighbors.
+Here is a list of recommended books that address our past Action Book Club theme: Good Neighbors.
 These books celebrate the power of community, kindness, and taking action where you live.
-Do you know of another great book that fits this theme?
-You’re welcome to read that instead; we’d love to hear your book ideas.

 Everyone can take part in the Action Book Club program.
 That’s why this list of suggested books—recommended by Little Free Library stewards, communities, and advisers—includes options for young readers, middle readers, and adults.

 Last Stop on Market Street by Matt de la Peña, illustrated by Christian Robinson (32pp, G. P. Putnam, 2015).
 Fiction.
 Every Sunday after church, CJ and his grandma ride the bus across town.
 But today, CJ wonders why they don’t own a car and why they always have to get off in the dirty part of town.
 Each question is met with an encouraging answer from grandma, who helps him see the beauty—and fun—in their routine and the world around them.
 Ultimately, their destination is a soup kitchen, and CJ is glad to be there.
 This is an excellent book that highlights urban life, volunteerism, and thankfulness.

 Look Where We Live!
 A First Book of Community Building by Scot Ritchie (32 pp, Kids Can Press, 2015).
 Nonfiction.
 In this engaging nonfiction picture book, five young friends—Nick, Yulee, Pedro, Sally and Martin—spend the day traveling around their neighborhood and participating in activities designed to raise money for their local library.
 Along the way, they learn about the people and places that make up their community and what it means to be a part of one.